zouzhekang/YJYpaper/README.md

 For example: 5230+5287=10517≠10519
 &emsp;&emsp;&emsp;5510+5354=10864≠10867

+Moreover, this table does not indicate the sequence between domestic violence and childbirth, and thus cannot explain the causality between the two.

 Note that the table title is:
 >Table 5.1 Based on Chinese samples—Overall regression of fertility on domestic violence (1999/2000/2010 data)